-Net Profit Attributable to Owners of the Company Number of Shares (In Thousands) Earnings Per Share (NT\$) For the Year Ended December 31, 2023 Basic earnings per share Net income for the year attributable to owners of the Company Effect of potentially dilutive ordinary shares: Employees' compensation Diluted earnings per share Net income for the year attributable to owners \$ 1,415,377 90,820 556 \$15.58 of the Company plus effect of potentially dilutive ordinary shares For the Year Ended December 31, 2022 \$ 1,415,377 91,376 \$15.49 Basic earnings per share Net income for the year attributable to owners of the Company Effect of potentially dilutive ordinary shares: Employees' compensation Diluted earnings per share Net income for the year attributable to owners of the Company plus effect of potentially \$ 2,260,065 90,820 \$24.89 dilutive ordinary shares \$ 2,260,065 91,452 \$24.71
+Net Profit Attributable to Owners of the Company Number of Shares (In Thousands) Earnings Per Share (NT\$) For the Year Ended December 31, 2024 Basic earnings per share Net income for the year attributable to owners of the Company Effect of potentially dilutive ordinary shares: Employees' compensation Diluted earnings per share \$ 1,712,809 90,820 \$18.86 Net income for the year attributable to owners of the Company plus effect of potentially dilutive ordinary shares \$ 1,712,809 91,348 \$18.75

+Net Profit Attributable to Owners of the Company Number of Shares (In Thousands) Earnings Per Share (NT\$) For the Year Ended December 31, 2023 Basic earnings per share Net income for the year attributable to owners Ф. 1.
+415. 25 7 00.020 015.50 of the Company \$ 1,415,377 90,820 \$15.58 Effect of potentially dilutive ordinary shares: Employees' compensation 556 Diluted earnings per share Net income for the year attributable to owners of the Company plus effect of potentially dilutive ordinary shares \$ 1.415.377 91.376 \$15.40 unutive orumary shales $\frac{\phi}{}$ 1,413,377 91,370 \$15.49

-If the Group offered to settle the compensation or bonuses paid to employees in cash or shares, the Group assumed that the entire amount of the compensation or bonuses will be settled in shares, and the resulting potential shares were included in the weighted average number of shares outstanding used in the computation of diluted earnings per share, as the effect is dilutive.
+If the Group offered to settle the compensation of employees in cash or shares, the Group assumes that the entire amount of the compensation will be settled in shares, and the resulting potential shares are included in the weighted average number of shares outstanding used in the computation of diluted earnings per share, as the effect is dilutive.
 Such dilutive effect of the potential shares is included in the computation of diluted earnings per share until the number of shares to be distributed to employees is resolved in the following year.